Diet and Exercise

 Diabetes cannot be cured, but it can be managed.
-Controlling blood glucose, or blood sugar, as well as blood pressure and cholesterol is the best defense against the serious complications of diabetes.
+Managing blood glucose (blood sugar) as well as blood pressure and cholesterol is the best defense against the serious complications of diabetes.

-People with type 1 diabetes control their blood sugar with insulin -- either with shots or an insulin pen.
-Many people with type 2 diabetes can control blood glucose levels with diet and exercise alone.
+People with type 1 diabetes manage their blood sugar with insulin -- either delivered by injection or a pump.
+Many people with type 2 diabetes can manage blood glucose levels with diet and exercise alone.
 Others require oral medications or insulin, and some may need both.
 Diabetes is a progressive disease and, over time, people with diabetes may need both lifestyle modification and medications.

 Follow a Meal Plan

 Making healthy food choices is very important to help keep your blood glucose level under control.

 A registered dietitian can work with you to develop a healthy eating plan.
 He or she can help you design a meal plan that takes into consideration various factors including your weight and daily physical activity, blood glucose levels, other health conditions and medications.
 If you are overweight, a plan to help you achieve a weight that is right for you will help manage your blood glucose.
 Your dietitian can help you plan meals to include foods that you and your family like to eat and that are good for you.

 People with diabetes don't need to buy or prepare special foods.
 The foods that are best for someone with diabetes are excellent choices for everyone: foods that are low in fat, salt, and sugar, and high in fiber, such as beans, fruits, vegetables, and whole grains.
 These foods help you reach and stay at a weight that's good for your body, keep your blood pressure, glucose and cholesterol in your target range, and prevent or delay heart and blood vessel disease.